Moab to Monument Valley – Southeast Utah Road Trip

 Sedona, Arizona

 A place you can add to your trip in Northern Arizona on your way to Phoenix is Sedona.
-This picturesque destination has spectacular scenery, intriguing vortexes, top hiking spots, and a cute town.
+This picturesque destination has spectacular scenery, intriguing vortexes, top hiking trails, and a cute town.

 It’s a great place to discover any time of year because each season has unique and intriguing landscapes.

 My Southeast Utah Road Trip from Moab to Monument Valley was a trip of a lifetime.
 With careful planning, we hit everything we wanted to see and do in just four days.
-Everything about this trip was magical.
-We loved the scenic
+It was such a great experience.
+From hiking to Delicate Arch to running down the Forest Gump Highway, this is a quintessential road trip that I hope everyone can experience!
+Visiting Monument Valley needs to be on everyone’s USA bucket list!

 Bella Bucchiotti